earthstar-project/earthstar/docs/vocabulary.md

      |--| |-----------------------------------------|
     @suzy.6efJ8v8rtwoBxfN5MKeTF2Qqyf6zBmwmv8oAbendBZHP

-    LONGNAME: any length, any characters
+    DISPLAY NAME: any length, any characters
-    This is stored at the path "/about/~@suzy.6efJ8.../name" Susan ✨
+    This is stored in the document at "/about/~@suzy.6efJ8.../profile.json" Susan ✨
 ```